 Professor Paul Guyer is one of the world’s foremost scholars of Immanuel Kant and aesthetics, having worked primarily on the philosophy relevant to the work of Kant for over 50 years across 13 published books and hundreds of journal articles.
 He is the general co-editor of the Cambridge Edition of Kant’s works and the co-translator of the Critique of Pure Reason, the Critique of the Power of Judgment, and Notes and Fragments.
 Since 2012, Paul Guyer has been the Jonathan Nelson Professor of Philosophy and Humanities at Brown University.
 He received his Ph.D. from Harvard in 1974 and has since taught at the University of Pittsburgh, the University of Illinois-Chicago, and the University of Pennsylvania.
 He has also been a visiting professor at Michigan, Princeton, and Harvard.
 In this interview, we discuss Kant’s moral philosophy, Kant’s legacy, and Guyer’s experiences in formal education and academia.

-*This interview was conducted jointly by Heather Guo ’23 and Kristoffer Balintona ’24.
-Heather is an honors track undergraduate religious studies and philosophy concentrator aspiring to a PhD in philosophy and/or religious studies.
+*This interview was conducted jointly by Anastasia Guo ’23 and Kristoffer Balintona ’24.
+Anastasia is an honors track undergraduate religious studies and philosophy concentrator aspiring to a PhD in philosophy and/or religious studies.
 Kristoffer is a philosophy concentrator and the Editor in Chief of Brown Interviews.
-Heather and Kristoffer engaged Professor Guyer for an interview because of their shared interest in Kantian ethics.
+Anastasia and Kristoffer engaged Professor Guyer for an interview because of their shared interest in Kantian ethics.

 Kristoffer Balintona: I was surprised to learn that you had intended to become an architecture major when you first got into college.
 What motivated your choice to go with philosophy?